home-assistant/operating-system/Documentation/configuration.md

 - The `hassos-*.raucb` file is a firmware OTA update which will be installed.
 These can be found on on the [release][hassos-release] page.

 You can put this USB stick into the device and it will be read on startup and files written to the correct places.
 You can also trigger this process later over the
-API/UI or by calling `systemctl restart hassos-config` on the host. *The USB Stick just needs to be insterted to the device during this setup process and can be disconnected afterwards.*
+API/UI or by calling `systemctl restart hassos-config` on the host. *The USB Stick just needs to be inserted to the device during this setup process and can be disconnected afterwards.*

 ## Local